bsr-the-mngrm/python-100/03_intermediate-plus/day53_Data-Entry-Job-Automation/README.md

 ## Steps
 1) Initialize the environment (Python project, Google Form)
 2) Webscrape data from the website with BeautifulSoup
-   1) Create a list of links for all the listings
-   2) Create a list of prices for all the listings
-   3) Create a list of addresses for all the listings
-   4) Clean the datasets
-3) Open and fill up the Google Form with the data above
+3) Open and fill out the Google Form with the data above
 4) Open the Google Sheets from the responses

 ## Requirements